 5 Foods to Prevent Kidney Stones

 Certain foods can increase your risk of developing kidney stones.
 Eating in moderation while maintaining a healthy diet with fruits and vegetables is encouraged.
-It is important to be mindful of the following foods that can lead to the formation of kidney stones in certain people: foods high in sodium, cola beverages, fast foods, processed meats, certain supplements, black tea, chocolate, strawberries, spinach, soy milk, almonds, cashews, soy beans.
+It is important to be mindful of the following foods that can lead to the formation of kidney stones in certain people: foods high in sodium, cola beverages, fast foods, processed meats, certain supplements, black tea, chocolate, spinach, soy milk, almonds, cashews, soy beans.

 The good news is there are many items you can include in your regular diet to help prevent stones from occurring.